open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 #### Symptoms

-Error message similar to the one below:
+You get an error message similar to the following:

 ```txt
 An assembly specified in the application dependencies manifest (OpenTelemetry.AutoInstrumentation.AdditionalDeps.deps.json) was not found